US stocks rally after Trump delays key China tariffs

 "One tweet makes investors go from overly bearish to overly enthusiastic," Stovall said.
 "It indicates to me that this market is fragile and susceptible to any changes in news."

-Trump threatened later Tuesday to pull out of the World Trade Organization, a signal that more trade-related volatility could be ahead.
+Trump threatened later Tuesday to pull out of the World Trade Organisation, a signal that more trade-related volatility could be ahead.

 He has made the WTO the target of many previous attacks, and threatened before to withdraw, claiming unfair treatment toward the US and saying Washington does not have to abide by WTO rulings.